locked/picoclock/README.md

 This repo is an attempt at building a Pico based alarm clock.
 It was created for my kids and features:

 - date/time (obviously)
-- alarm
-- basic sounds based on PWM
+- alarm (plays wav file on sdcard)
 - weather (current and forecast)
 - epaper screen
 - 3d printable case